Azure/AKS/examples/fleet/README.md

 ### 5. Add three AKS clusters as members of the fleet

-If you have skipped 3b, you need to export the following variables to point to your own AKS clusters:
+If you have skipped Step 4, you need to export the following variables to point to your own AKS clusters:

 ```shell
 export MEMBER_ID1=/subscriptions/<subscription-id1>/resourceGroups/<group1>/providers/Microsoft.ContainerService/managedClusters/<cluster1>